 The law clerks occasionally perform legal research for the Magisterial District Judges.
 Further responsibilities include assisting attorneys and others in accessing legal databases and assisting the court in unsealing, inspecting and disposing of requests to open sealed adoption records for the purpose of ascertaining information on biological and family medical conditions.
 The law clerks also serve as Mental Health Review Officers.

-Joann Baker, Louise Flood, Sue Earp, Jan Headings and Mike Lamarca are responsible for notifying the court when everyone is assembled for hearings or trials and for opening and closing court proceedings.
+Joann Baker, Peggy Dearing, Louise Flood, Jan Headings and Mike Lamarca are responsible for notifying the court when everyone is assembled for hearings or trials and for opening and closing court proceedings.
 They maintain order in the courtroom and secure sequestered witnesses.

 They are also responsible for the care and comfort of jurors.
 They ensure no person has inappropriate communication with jurors.